tomwbond/levystag/script.md

 **Hamlet:**
 “But better to plod than to stumble and fall,
 As you, my dear friend, do often recall.”

-*Malvolio, who has been standing at the edge of the group, steps forward, trying to assert some order.*

-**Malvolio:**
-“Enough of this nonsense, this is no time for jest,
-The night should be solemn, a time to rest!”

-**Hamlet:**
-“Peace, good Malvolio, let laughter reign,
-Or else these jests we shall aim at thy pain.”

-**Malvolio:**
-“Aye, thou art the perfect fool, Malvolio dear,
-With thy face so grim, so full of fear!”

-*Malvolio huffs and puffs, retreating with his dignity bruised, while the others laugh.
-The battle continues with more jabs and jests, each one more ridiculous than the last.*

 **Hamlet:**
 “Thy tongue is sharp, but I’ll not yield,